 We have become a society that seeks value in mostly external factors: purpose, compliments, healing and -on a business level- financial funding.
 Self-funding your own business with your own money and through revenue “will slow down your growth”.
 But the more the value of your business lies beyond yourself, the more you will be held back by societal standards.
 Building a business as an intuitive entrepreneur means acting from intrinsic values and purposes, not seeking it externally.
 That means that growth can be slow, but freedom is endless.
 To go and act where opportunities take you, without being pulled back.

 In a binary linear world, for some, now age entrepreneurship might seem a nightmare, believing it lacks in strategy, planning and long-term commitments.
 However, isn’t staying true to your purpose and values the most long-term solid commitment you can make?
 Isn’t being driven by intrinsic purpose the best strategic decision?
 Isn’t being prepared to rapidly shift your business activities the smartest way to navigate an ever-changing landscape?
 Intuition and intellect don’t rule each other out.
 Neither do short skirts and intellect, by the way.

 And like “traditional” entrepreneurship, now age undertakings are not free of failure.
 That’s part of the ambition.
 Don’t be ashamed to show your fragility and softness as an entrepreneur, even if it means owning up to failure.
 It makes us highly authentic.

 Stay inspired.
-Be the first to read our articles, news or exclusive offers
+Be the first to read new articles, news or exclusive offers.